Need help finding a recipe?

-Soft, fluffy and moist, this Almond Flour Strawberry Cake is filled with the sweet flavour of fresh strawberries and topped with a creamy dairy-free strawberry buttercream.
-The authentic strawberry flavour is thanks to the unsweetened strawberry puree, which is made from fresh strawberries!
+Soft, fluffy and moist, this Almond Flour Strawberry Cake is filled with the sweet flavor of fresh strawberries and topped with a creamy dairy-free strawberry buttercream.
+The authentic strawberry flavor is thanks to the unsweetened strawberry puree, which is made from fresh strawberries!

 The secret to this delicious gluten-free strawberry cake is the homemade strawberry reduction.
 Fresh strawberries are reduced to a thick strawberry puree that gets baked into the cake and creates that beautiful pink frosting colour.